 RNDv1.0 was constructed using the measurements made in a high NO_x environment where the maximum NO2 reached about 80 ppbv.
 During the measurement period, the HONO mixing ratio was increased up to about 7 ppb under the influence of air masses originating from China.
 When applying RNDv1.0 to regions or times heavily affected by transport, the model could possibly underestimate the HONO level without more detailed information, such as nanoparticles.
-Indeed, a previous study showed that HONO formation is closely related to the surface areas of submicron particles (Gil et al., 2021).
+Indeed, a previous study showed that HONO formation is closely related to the surface area of particles with diameters in the range of hundreds of nanometers (Gil et al., 2021).
 Nevertheless, RNDv1.0 is advantageously a relatively inexpensive test for measurement quality control and location selection, and it supports the data used for traditional chemistry models based on the current knowledge of the urban photochemical cycle.
 Therefore, RNDv1.0 can serve as a supplementary tool for conventional forecasting models.
-Attempts are currently being made to
+Attempts are currently being